Workshopshed/AzureSphereBitBangI2C/README.md

 An example of writing and reading to an I2C device (HMC5883 Digital compass) using an Azure Sphere

 We needed to port this software protocol (bitbang) as the hardware version was not yet available.
+Based on the work of https://github.com/AlaskaResearchCubeSat/bit-bang-I2C

 ![Capture of the I2C protocol0](ProtocolCapture.png "Protocol Capture")